grodansparadis/vscp-doc-spec/class2.protocol.md

 VSCP2_TYPE_PROTOCOL_READ_WRITE_RESPONSE
 ```
 This is the response from a read or a write.
 Note that the data is returned in both cases and can be checked for validity.

+There may be nodes that can not send a full level II frame and therefore will reply with more than one of this
+event to fullfil the request.

  | Byte      | Description                               |
  | ----      | -----------                               |